An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Subquartic graphs: General case

 \subsection{The $f$-circulation}

-Now we describe a new method to obtain a feasible circulation, i.e. how to obtain values $f'(i,j)$ for each edge $(i,j) \in B(T)$ such that each vertex in $T_{int}$ is satisfied by $f'$.
+Now we describe a new method to obtain a feasible circulation: We show how to obtain values $f'(i,j)$ for each edge $(i,j) \in B(T)$ such that each vertex in $T_{int}$ is satisfied by $f'$.
 The values will be used to demonstrate an improved upper bound on the cost of a circulation of $C(G,T)$ when $G$ is a subquartic graph.
-In this section, we will prove the following theorem, which implies that the M\"omke-Svensson algorithm has an approximation guarantee of $17/12$ for graph-TSP on subquartic graphs. \begin{theorem} When $OPT_{LP}(G) = (1+\eps)n$ and $G$ is subquartic, there is a feasible circulation for $C(G,T)$ with cost at most $n/8 + 2\eps n$. \end{theorem} Consider a vertex $v \in T_{exp}$.
-If both incoming back edges had $f$-value $1/2$, then this vertex would not contribute anything to the cost of the circulation.
-Thus, on a high level, our goal is to find $f$-values that are as close to half as possible, while at the same time not creating any additional unsatisfied vertices.
+In this section, we will prove the following theorem, which implies that the M\"omke-Svensson algorithm has an approximation guarantee of $17/12$ for graph-TSP on subquartic graphs. \begin{theorem} When $G$ is subquartic and \optLP $= (1+\eps)n$, there is a feasible circulation for $C(G,T)$ with cost at most $n/8 + 2\eps n + 2$. \end{theorem} Consider a vertex $j \in T_{exp}$.
+If both incoming back edges have $f$-value $1/2$, then this vertex will not contribute anything to the cost of the circulation.
+Thus, on a high level, our goal is to find $f$-values that are as close to $1/2$ as possible, while at the same time not creating any additional unsatisfied vertices.
+For example, in Lemma \ref{clm:fourteen}, we saw that a vertex can contribute as much as $1/3$ to the cost of the circulation, when $x_{min} = 2/3$.
+If we could decrease $x_{max}$ and $x_{min}$, we could decrease the cost of the $x$-circulation.
+This might, in turn, cause some LP-satisfied vertices to become unsatisfied.
+We can avoid this situation by strategically increasing some other $x$-values.
 The $f$-value therefore corresponds to a decreased $x$-value if the $x$-value is high, and an increased $x$-value if the $x$-value is low.

-A set of $f$-values corresponding to decreased $x$-values may pose a problem if they correspond to the set of back edges that cover an LP-unsatisfied vertex.
-However, we note that in Section \ref{sec:x-circ}, we only used $\eps(j)/2$ to satisfy an LP-unsatisfied vertex $j$.
-We can actually use at least $\eps(j)$.
-This observation allows us to decrease the $x$-values.
+The remaining issue that needs to be addressed is that the $f$-values corresponding to decreased $x$-values may cause some of the LP-unsatisfied vertices to become more unsatisfied than they were by the $x$-values.
+However, note that in Section \ref{sec:x-circ}, we only used $\eps(j)/2$ to satisfy an LP-unsatisfied vertex $j$.
+We can actually use up to $\eps(j)$.
+This observation allows us to decrease the $x$-values while still ensuring that all vertices are satisfied.
 We use the rules depicted in Figure \ref{fig:rules} to determine the values $f: B(T) \rightarrow [0,1]$.

 \begin{lemma} If a vertex $v$ is LP-satisfied, then it is satisfied by $f$. \end{lemma}